Cotton mill: Child labour in the United Kingdom

-From the Factories Act 1844, until 1878 records do not distinguish between full-time and half-times.
+From the Factory Act 1844, until 1878 records do not distinguish between full-time and half-times.

 In 1851 a sizeable number of children were working the mills.
 For Example, In Glossop, there were 931 children (out of 3562) between 5 and thirteen working in cotton mills.
 In one mill in 1859, 50.2% of the workforce were women, 24.2% were girls, 19% were men and 6.6% were boys.

 Child labor in the United States

 A little spinner in the Mollahan Mills, Newberry, South Carolina.
 She was tending her 'sides' like a veteran, but after I took the photo, the overseer came up and said in an apologetic tone that was pathetic, 'She just happened in.'
 Then a moment later he repeated the information.
 The mills appear to be full of youngsters that 'just happened in,' or 'are helping sister.'
 December 3, 1908.
 Witness Sara R. Hine.
 Location: Newberry, South Carolina".

 Cotton mill workers in Cherryville, North Carolina, 1908.
 Periodic labour shortages led to the hiring of child labour in the United States and other countries.
 Had black workers been allowed in the cotton mills of the American South at this time, young workers would not have been necessary.

 The Carolinas mills developed from 1880, and would employ children in preference to adults.
 At Newton Mill, North Carolina, in 1909, twenty of the 150 workers observed, appeared to be twelve years old or less.
 As well as the usual report of hands and fingers getting severed by the machinery and insufferable heat, the dust inhaled caused a fatal condition known as brown lung.
 Laws were rarely enforced, and the presence of small children in the factory was explained away to the inspectors saying they were visiting the mill to bring meals to their parents (meal totters), or helping but not on the payroll (helpers).
 Wages were good for the workers who could earn $2 a day in the mill against $0.75 on a farm.
 In the segregated south, 'Blacks' were not allowed to work inside a mill; had they been the need for child labour would have been eliminated.
 Child labour stopped here not only because of new laws but the change in the type of machinery caused by the Great Depression, which required greater height and skill.